department-of-veterans-affairs/vets-website/_education/4-work-study-job-apprenticeship.md

 - 35% of the full-time GI Bill® rate for the remainder of the training program

-**Exception:** OJT is not available if you are an active-duty Service Member, or to spouses using a transferred benefit.
+**Exception:** OJT is not available if you are an active-duty Servicemember, or to spouses using a transferred benefit.

 </div>